ahmeddhussain/ivolve-GitOps/README.md

 ## Continuous Integration with GitHub Actions

-Three workflows, one per microservice, each path-filtered so only the service that actually changed rebuilds.
+Serverless, event-driven CI is handled by three individual GitHub Actions workflows, one per microservice, providing zero-maintenance, instant scaling, and enhanced security.

 ### Trigger

+Workflows are strictly path-filtered.
+The CI process only consumes build minutes if the specific microservice's source code or its workflow file actually changes.

 ```yaml
 on: